Blog cover of "What Is a Juris Doctor in the Philippines?: Complete Guide & Career Path 2026"

 • Sign the Roll of Attorneys: After the oath, you must sign the Roll of Attorneys at the Supreme Court.
 This is the official list of all licensed lawyers in the Philippines.

-You will receive your Attorney’s Roll Number only after completing these steps and will be allowed to use the title “Atty.” before your name.
-You can now represent clients in court, provide legal advice, and enjoy all the privileges of being a member of the Philippine Bar.
+Only after completing both steps will you receive your Attorney’s Roll Number and be authorized to use the title “Atty.”
+You may then represent clients, provide legal advice, and fully exercise the rights and privileges of a member of the Philippine Bar.

 What can you do with a Juris Doctor degree?